Disbursing Your Aid For Spring 2019

 Book Stipend checks are generally issued three weeks before the start of class each semester and placed in students campus mailboxes.
 If you are awarded a Book Stipend as part of your financial aid award and you are participating in a SAGE program, your Book Stipend check will be mailed to your home address.

-Federal Work-Study funds will not be appear on your student account and will students should not anticipate using work-study funds to pay their tuition bill.
-Work-study funds must be earned over the course of the semester.
+Federal Work-Study funds will not be appear on your student account and students should not anticipate using work-study funds to pay their tuition bill.
+Work-study funds must be earned over the course of each semester.
 You are only paid for the hours you work.
+Scripps’ Career Planning and Resources provides a centralized online database called Handshake to post all on- and off-campus jobs including work-study, non-work-study, and internship positions.
+This system is shared across the 7Cs, so you can find and apply for campus work across the Consortium.
 You are not required to earn the amount of your award and there is no penalty if you earn less.
-These funds are generally used to pay personal expenses during the course of the academic year.
+These funds are generally used to pay for personal expenses during the course of the academic year.

 If the total amount of financial aid exceeds the charges on your student account, you may request an e-refund via the Student Accounts Office CASHNet website.
 E-refunds are available on or after the first day of class each semester.
 Funds transferred to your bank account via the e-refund process are generally available in 1-2 business days.